uthcode/learntosolveit/source/index.rst

 Uthcode
 =======

-Uthcode is a platform to learn programming using problem solving.
+Uthcode is a platform to learn programming in a straight forward way.
+Choose a problem, solve it using the language, learn the syntax, explain the approach, gather feedback and improve.

-A language is learnt by writing code; solving problems which demonstrate the features of the language.
-These also lend the developer to certain creative problem solving joy using that language.
+We have attempted to solve commonly occurring problems, frequently encountered tasks which form building blocks of large projects in multiple languages.

-The problems and solutions in Uthcode can easily be verified by running on ideone sandbox and collabration is most welcome by sending a pull request via Github.
-Choose a problem in your favorite language below and experience the flow yourself.
+The solution can easily be verified by running on ideone sandbox and collabration is most welcome by sending a pull request via Github.

-Happy Hacking!

 Stay updated via `Uthcode blog`_ or follow uthcode on twitter `@uthcode`_